 900142ACC/HUM: Performing Arts

 Discipline HUM, ACC

 Theme n/a

-Track Literature, Culture
+Track Culture, Culture

 Prerequisites None.

+Please note ther are two versions of the Performing Arts course.
+Semester 1, Theatre, Semester 2 Music.
+Please read the descriptions carefully (first theatre, then Music description).
 Performing Arts (theatre version, semester one) has two principal objectives: 1) Using a play text as a focus, we study from various angles the ideas of a number of practitioners of performance over the past 100 years.
 How would their varying approaches to 'performance' determine a final production of our chosen play text?
 2) Using this academic knowledge and awareness of text and performance in action, we (write and) put on a theatre production before an audience.
 Thus, the theorized position of performance is brought to a practical manifestation.
 The course covers the ideas of Artaud, Bausch, Beckett, Brook, Copeau, Craig, Grotowski, Lepage, Meyerhold, Piscator, Schechner, Stanislavski & Robert Wilson.
 Each of these practitioners of performance has been seminal in defining our understanding of the diversity of the act of performance.
 In studying their contributions to the field, we might establish from what theoretical positions they work(ed), and under what circumstances their ideas are appropriate to performance today, and relevant to our own final performance.
 A musical variation (semester 2) of this course will also be given.
 Point of departure for the music version of the Performing Arts in semester twois the instrument we all carry with us: the human voice.
-During the course the students willlearn about the working mechanism of the voice and will explore the possibilities of their owninstrument by singing exercises, solo and ensemble pieces.
-They will acquire basic knowledge of hythm, melody treatment, harmony and music notation.
-We will study the relationship of words and music in the vocal repertoire and its evolution throughout music history by e.g. comparingdifferent settings of the same text.
-Throughout the course we will work towards a performance around a theme we chose together.
-Thenature and content of this performance largely depends on the musical background, vocalpossibilities and the taste of the participating students.
+Performing Arts: Music - Each year, the Performing Arts: Musiccourse evolves around a different central theme, chosen by the group.
+Through weekly, both improvisation- and research-based assignments, we work toward a final performance.
+The nature and content of the final performance largely depends on the available instruments, the musical background, technical possibilities and taste of the participating students. - Point of departure in this journey is the instrument we all carry within us: the human voice.
+During the course, the students learn about the working mechanism of the voice and explore the possibilities of their own instrument by singing exercises, solo and ensemble pieces.
+We closely study the relationship of words and music in the vocal repertoire and its evolution throughout music history by e.g. comparing different settings of the same text. - Next to singing, instrumentalists are encouraged to take their instruments to the classes and play together in new formations. - To ease our work together, the students acquire basic knowledge of music theory (rhythm, melody treatment, basic harmony and music notation). - Guests from different fields of performing arts are invited to help preparing the performance.
+During the course twoOpen Stageevenings will be organized by the students where they can try out / show parts of their work in progress in front of an audience. - There are no prerequisites for this course.
+Instrumentalists are welcome just as well as singers and students without any previous experience in making music.